AlexHZhou/Dog-go/README.md

 ## General
 ### About:
 Dog-go is a productivity app based around your virtual dog.
 You have to keep your dog happy by completing goals that you set for yourself, so they could be anything from "walking 1 mile a day" to "finishing homework before 10pm".
+Finishing goals gives you treats or toys, which are used to feed or play with your dog.
+There is a streak incentive to keep up on finishing your daily goals.
 ### Tech Stack:
 React, React Native, Expo, AsyncStorage